To apply, please use the online application.

 - Applicants to the Department of Theology’s MA and PhD degree programs generally have an undergraduate GPA of at least 3.0.

 - Language Requirements: Students who intend to enter the PhD degree program in Integrative Studies in Ethics and Theology are required to have a reading knowledge of French, German, or Spanish prior to their matriculation into the program.
-Students who intend to specialize in the PhD degree program in New Testament or Early Christianity are required to have a reading knowledge of classical Greek and a reading competency in French, German, Italian, or Spanish prior to matriculation.
+Students who intend to specialize in the PhD degree program in New Testament and Early Christianity are required to have a reading knowledge of classical Greek and a reading competency in French, German, Italian, or Spanish prior to matriculation.
 PhD applicants should include a statement indicating the research languages in which they have reading ability, or specifying how they plan to acquire that ability prior to their matriculation.
 For a more detailed description of language guidelines, Please Click Here.

-- A $50 application fee (does not apply to on-line applications)
+- A $50 application fee (does not apply to online applications)

 - A completed application form

 - Official transcripts of all undergraduate and any graduate work